wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 == Upgrade Notice ==

 = 1.5.0 =
-Version 1.5 changes where temporary files are stored - everything is now stored centrally in the WP temp folder.
+Version 1.5 changes where temporary files are stored - everything is now stored centrally in the WP uploads folder.
 For backwards compatibility, this feature is turned off by default, but we recommend to use the new folders.
 Check the plugin Status panel for more information!